HaiwenChu/RWWC-v.4-Group-Designs/README.md

 # WWCr
 R package for reviewing group designs in the new v4.0 WWC Procedures and Standards Handbooks

-This package is a calculator to facilitate applying the What Works Clearinghouse Standards Handbook (version 4.0) and Procedures Hanbook (version 4.0)
+This package is a calculator to facilitate applying the What Works Clearinghouse Standards Handbook (version 4.0) and Procedures Handbook (version 4.0)

 This version is 0.5, a development version.